 If you wanted to get better at golf, would you say, "I'm no good at golf," and go play Candy Crush, or would you go to the nearest golf course, buy a bucket of balls and start hitting or maybe even hire a golf pro for some lessons?

 If you wanted to get better at cooking, would you drive down to Taco Bell or would you at least turn on The Cooking Channel and begin to learn and maybe venture out and put some bread in the toaster or even work on boiling some eggs?

 Will your first few creations be Pulitzer Prize-worthy?
 Nope.

 Will Google reward you for getting started?
 Oh yeah.

 Will your prospects and clients be drawn closer to you for "writing like you speak?"
 Indubitably.
 (That's a real word, by the way.)

-If you need some inspiration, check out these podcast interview with these great copywriters:
+If you need some inspiration, check out these podcast interviews with these great copywriters: